 Houzz has gone from being just pretty pictures of houses to being a site with articles of real substance.
 Still, the true beating heart of Houzz is the members' forums.

 Family Handyman is surprisingly good at dispensing home remodeling advice.
 Emphasis on "surprise," because this site is owned by Reader's Digest.
 A very middle-of-the-road advice spot for home remodeling topics, that anyone can get into.
 Excellent graphics.

-One of my favorites--in the print version, though.
-This is a stellar source of information, mainly geared to professionals (remodelers welcome, too) or for DIY'ers who want a more serious take on the issue.
+This one, in the print version, is a classic.
+Taunton's is a stellar source of information, mainly geared to professionals (remodelers welcome, too) or for DIY'ers who want a more serious take on the issue.
 In recent years, Taunton's has dispensed with much off their hoity-toity airs and has come down (almost) to the level of real people.